 8. Add chickpeas to curries

-You can add cholesterol-reducing chickpeas to all sort of curries, as you’ll barely taste them when they’re immersed in the sauce.
+You can add cholesterol-reducing chickpeas to all sort of curries, as you’ll barely taste them when they’re covered in the sauce.
 They work really well in a Tikka Masala Chicken curry – I add ground flaxseeds as well to increase the cholesterol-reducing benefits even more (see my recipe here).

 For more cholesterol-friendly recipes and tips on how to reduce cholesterol naturally, click here.